 Attention Deficit Hyperactivity Disorder (ADHD)

-Attention deficit hyperactivity disorder (ADHD) is a condition that makes it difficult for you to stay still and pay attention to or focus on tasks.
+Attention Deficit Hyperactivity Disorder (ADHD) is a condition that makes it difficult for you to stay still and pay attention to or focus on tasks.
 As someone with ADHD, you could act without thinking and have troubles with daily functions.
-Things that are easy to someone else such as getting organized, and be in control of your emotions, are difficult to attain with ADHD.
+Skills that come easily to someone else such as being organized and controlling your emotions can be difficult to attain with ADHD.

-ADHD reacts differently in children and adults.
-If you have ADHD as a child you can experience the following signs:
+ADHD presents differently in children and adults.
+If you have ADHD as a child, you can experience the following signs:

 - Easily distracted

 - Does not complete tasks

 - Low self-esteem

 How does ADHD start?
 The exact cause is not known, but key factors play a role in starting the ADHD brain.